 Soon after the house was finished, Bushton died.
-His widow married Thomas E. Allen, owner of the old adobe known as the Old Pacific Building, or Government House, still standing at the corner of Calle Principal and Scott streets.
+His widow married Thomas E. Allen.
 There were two sons by this union, Edward Allen, who later resided on Pacific street (Calle Estrada), and who served as city councilman, and Thomas Allen, who was a police officer here for nearly a quarter of a century.

 When Thomas E. Allen passed on, Mrs. Allen found it necessary to increase her income, so rented the south wing of the building to a group of Australians.
 During their occupancy, the Custom House was robbed of some \$30,800.
 The crime was laid to a man named King, then collector of the port.
 King was liberated for lack of evidence and soon after left the country.
 Mrs. Bushton, however, became suspicious of her Australian tenants and reported their strange behavior.
 When officers arrived with a warrant, no objection was made to the search, but it was noticed that one of the women sat firmly on the third step of the narrow staircase leading to the second floor.
 One of the officers called for an axe, chopped a portion of the stairway down and found \$30,000 in gold, divided into smaller sums and placed in boxes under the stair.
 The floor was also torn up and \$800 in silver was unearthed under the table.
 A long prison term resulted for the culprits.